RCSI Crest

 Trustee ex officio

-Professor Cathal Kelly took up the position of Chief Executive / Registrar of the Royal College of Surgeons in Ireland in 2009.
-A Graduate and Fellow of RCSI, Professor Kelly previously held the post of Dean of the Faculty of Medicine and Health Sciences from 2006 to 2009 Prior to his appointment, Professor Cathal Kellywas a Consultant General and Vascular Surgeon, with a special interest in endovascular surgery, in Beaumont Hospital.
+Professor Cathal Kelly took up the position of Vice Chancellor and CEO/Registrar of the Royal College of Surgeons in Ireland in 2009.
+A Graduate and Fellow of RCSI, Professor Kelly previously held the post of Dean of the Faculty of Medicine and Health Sciences from 2006 to 2009.
+Prior to his appointment, Professor Cathal Kelly was a Consultant General and Vascular Surgeon, with a special interest in endovascular surgery, in Beaumont Hospital.
 In 2005, Professor Kelly was awarded a Postgraduate Diploma in Medical Education at Queen’s University Belfast.
 In 2009 he was conferred with a Master of Business Administration Degree by Institutio de Empressa of Madrid.

 Photograph Dr. Helen Towers Secretary-Treasurer & Trustee Friends of RCSI

-Dr. Helen Towers graduated from Royal College of Surgeons in Ireland in 1983.
+Dr Helen Towers graduated from RCSI in 1983.
 She has been a Board member of Friends of the Royal College of Surgeons in Ireland, Inc. since 1995.
 She pursued postgraduate training in Ireland and subsequently moved to New York City where she completed pediatric residency and Fellowship training in Neonatal Perinatal Medicine.
 She has been on the faculty of Columbia University since 1995 and is currently Associate Professor of Pediatrics at Columbia University Medical Center and Associate Medical Director of the Neonatal Intensive Care Unit at Morgan Stanley Children’s Hospital of New York.

 Contact Us